JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

     // Use the IntelliJ Platform BRANCH.BUILD version matching "targetIDE" (PhpStorm) version '192.7142.36'   // baseIntelliJPlatformVersion
     type 'IU'
-    // Require the targetIDE plugin or library plugins 'com.jetbrains.php:192.6603.42'   // Stable version of plugin compatible with IntelliJ IDEA build }
+    // Require the targetIDE plugin or library
+    // Use the stable version compatible with intellij.version and intellij.type specified above plugins 'com.jetbrains.php:192.6603.42'
+  }

   runIde {
-      // Absolute path to installed target application to use as IDE Development Instance
+      // Absolute path to the installed targetIDE to use as IDE Development Instance
-      // For example, the path to PhpStorm build 192.7142.41, note macOS dialect. ideaDirectory '/Users/jhake/Library/Application Support/JetBrains/Toolbox/apps/PhpStorm/ch-0/192.7142.41/PhpStorm.app/Contents'
+      // Note the Contents directory must be added at the end of the path for macOS. ideaDirectory '/Users/jhake/Library/Application Support/JetBrains/Toolbox/apps/PhpStorm/ch-0/192.7142.41/PhpStorm.app/Contents'
   }
 ```